 (See human trafficking prices)

-The Justice Ministry stated that over half of the human trafficking networks were managed by women who deceived the victims.
+Criminal justice officials stated that over half of the human trafficking networks were managed by women who deceived the victims.

 Source: EFE, “Some 500 Brazilians have been victims of people trafficking since 2005,” Fox News Latino, October 16, 2012.